oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 All of {{RFC7521}} (Section 5.2 in specific) applies, along with the following processing rules:

-* The request MUST be denied presented authorization grant is not audienced to the authorization server that processes the request
+* The request MUST be denied if the presented authorization grant is not audienced to the authorization server that processes the request
 * The authorization server SHOULD deny the request if it is not able to identify the subject
 * Due to policy the request MAY be denied (for instance if the federation from domain A is not allowed)